raphpeguet/FreshDeliveryDemo/README.md

 6. The script is hardcoded to login using jasperadmin/jasperadmin if you need to change this, do so in `/js/visualizeHelper.js`
 7. Use an Google API key to view the maps in FreshDelivery.
 ```
 	a.
-Find your Google API kay at https://developers.google.com/maps/documentation/javascript/get-api-key
+Find your Google API key at https://developers.google.com/maps/documentation/javascript/get-api-key
 	b.
 Using Jaspersoft Studio open the report /Public/Samples/FreshDelivery Demo/21.7GoGreen Map.
 The report is named **Main jrxml**.
 	c.
 In the Map properties, under the authentication tab, enter your API key
 	*Be carefull not to touch the **Version** field as there is a bug in v.
 6.4 and before that will delete the Map from the JRXML without updating the report template view.
 You may have deleted the map without knowing it*.